-The Arts Council meets six times a year and its meetings are guided by a formal agenda.
+The Arts Council meets four times a year and its meetings are guided by a formal agenda.
 Special meetings are held where there’s a need to advance particular work between the scheduled quarterly meetings.

-- Deciding on Creative New Zealand’s three-year budget and priority activities for the 2018/19 financial year, supporting the third year of delivery to our Statement of Intent 2016–2021
+- Deciding on Creative New Zealand’s programme and budget for the 2021/22 financial year, supporting the third year of delivery to the Statement of Intent.

-- Procedural items – covering meeting minutes, matters arising from those minutes, and conflicts of interest, reports from Council committees, and health and safety matters.
+- Procedural items – covering meeting minutes, matters arising from those minutes, conflicts of interest, reports from Council committees, and health and safety matters.

 - Council as a team – where good practice governance matters are discussed.